Kundalini: Religious interpretations

-Indian interpretations

 Kuṇḍalinī is considered to occur in the chakra and nadis of the subtle body.
 Each chakra is said to contain special characteristics and with proper training, moving Kuṇḍalinī through these chakras can help express or open these characteristics.

 Kuṇḍalinī is described as a sleeping, dormant potential force in the human organism.

 It is one of the components of an esoteric description of the "subtle body", which consists of nadis (energy channels), chakras (psychic centres), prana (subtle energy), and bindu (drops of essence).

 Kuṇḍalinī is described as being coiled up at the base of the spine.
 The description of the location can vary slightly, from the rectum to the navel.
 Kuṇḍalinī is said to reside in the triangular sacrum bone in three and a half coils.

 Swami Vivekananda describes Kuṇḍalinī briefly in his book Raja Yoga as follows:

 According to the Yogis, there are two nerve currents in the spinal column, called Pingalâ and Idâ, and a hollow canal called Sushumnâ running through the spinal cord.
 At the lower end of the hollow canal is what the Yogis call the "Lotus of the Kundalini".
 They describe it as triangular in a form in which... there is a power called the Kundalini, coiled up.
 When that Kundalini awakens, it tries to force a passage through this hollow canal, and as it rises step by step, as it were, layer after layer of the mind becomes open...
 When it reaches the brain, the Yogi is perfectly detached from the body and mind; the soul finds itself free. ...
 The left is the Ida, the right Pingala, and that hollow canal which runs through the center of the spinal cord is the Sushumna. ...
 The canal is closed at the lower end, ... near what is called the sacral plexus...
 The different plexuses that have their centers in the spinal canal can very well stand for the different "lotuses" of the Yogi.

 When Kuṇḍalinī Shakti is conceived as a goddess, then, when it rises to the head, it unites itself with the Supreme Being of (Lord Shiva).
 The aspirant then becomes engrossed in deep meditation and infinite bliss.
 Paramahansa Yogananda in his book God Talks with Arjuna: The Bhagavad Gita states:

 At the command of the yogi in deep meditation, this creative force turns inward and flows back to its source in the thousand-petaled lotus, revealing the resplendent inner world of the divine forces and consciousness of the soul and spirit.
 Yoga refers to this power flowing from the coccyx to spirit as the awakened kundalini.